 Executive Staff Coordinator

 Jennifer Blumberg is currently the Executive Staff Coordinator for the Astronomy and Physics Directorate (APD).
 Previously, she was the APD staff assistant to the Chief Engineer, Chief Scientist, Chief Technologist, and Business Office.
-Since Jennifer has been an employee at NASA's Jet Propulsion Laboratory since 2002, she has held administrative roles throughout the Astronomy and Physics Directorate as an Administrative Assistant to National Security Program Office, Project Administrative Assist... more
+Since Jennifer has been an employee at NASA's Jet Propulsion Laboratory since 2002, she has held administrative roles throughout the Astronomy and Physics Directorate as an Administrative Assistant to National Security Program Office, Project Administrative Assistant to the AMD Program, Administrative Assistant to the... more

 • Pat Brennan